Nov 12, 2024

 Active listening

-Gain an understanding of your customer’s emotional journey by picking up the phone and talking to customers and/or listening to recorded calls.
-Educator Edgar Dale theorizes that we remember 20% of what we hear.
-That means that we aren’t actively listening to 80% of what we’re told.
+Gain an understanding of your customers’ emotional journeys by picking up the phone and talking to customers and/or listening to recorded calls.
+Research shows that we’re overconfident in our listening abilities while we only retain about half of what’s said, immediately after it’s been said.

 Here’s how brands can improve listening skills: